College of Arts and Sciences

 - Computer Science, Cybersecurity, and Computer Network Administration

 - Criminal Justice and Sociology

 - Multimedia Journalism, Public Relations and Strategic Communication, and Digital Media Production

 - Women and Gender Studies

 Interdisciplinary Minors complement majors by allowing students to explore an interest as well as delve further into broader subject matter.

-For example, minors that would complement a Women and Gender Studies major who wants to work in community outreach for women's shelters might choose Leadership, Justice and Peace Studies, or Pre-Law.
+For example, a student majoring in Women and Gender Studies who wants to work in community outreach for women's shelters might benefit from choosing a minor in Leadership, Justice and Peace Studies, or Pre-Law.